Best practices for best Gmail performance

-Use search in Gmail Search in Gmail the same way you use Google to search the web.
-Type in keywords to find messages in your account.
+• Use Search in Gmail the same way you use Google to search the web.
+Enter keywords to find messages in your account.

-To keep Gmail responsive and your account safe, Google limits the amount of bandwidth, storage space, server requests, and number of messages that your users can send or receive.
-These limits don't prevent typical email use.
-They're designed to prevent misuse of Gmail.
+• Know the limits.
+To help keep your account safe, Google limits the amount of bandwidth, storage space, server requests, and emails that you can send or receive in your work or school account.
+These limits are designed to help identify any misuse of Gmail.
+For more information, see:

 Was this helpful?